New and improved features in SharePoint Server Subscription Edition

 Windows Server Core

 Windows Server Core is a leaner Windows Server deployment type compared to the classic Windows Server with Desktop Experience.
-Server Core minimizes the number of OS features and services that are installed and running to only those that are truly needed for a server.
+Server Core minimizes the number of OS features and services that are installed and running to only those that are essential for a server.
 This reduces the demand on system resources (CPU, RAM, and disk space) and the potential attack surface for security vulnerabilities.

 SharePoint Server Subscription Edition adds support for the Windows Server Core deployment type with both Windows Server 2019 and Windows Server 2022.
 The Windows Server Desktop Experience deployment type remains supported with both Windows Server 2019 and Windows Server 2022.